Petrassi/tennis-matches-prediction-with-logistic-regression-and-random-forest/README.md

   <img src="imbalance.png">
 </p>

-To correct this problem, and create a balanced dataset, I used a stratified sampling procedure.
+To correct this problem, and create a balanced dataset via simple undersampling, I used a stratified sampling procedure.

 ```
 y_0 = df3[df3.win == 0]